JohnScience/rust-hackathon-2024-01-27/README.md

 The hackathon will last for at least two days (January 27 and 28) but the participants can choose to continue working on the projects after the hackathon.
 This can be done, for example, at events organized by [Software Developers of Calgary](https://www.meetup.com/software-developers-of-calgary/) who host hackathons every month.

+We have little in-person time for the hackathon but you can continue working on the projects remotely.
+Further, we will discuss how we are going to facilitate the remote communication between the team members.

 ## For newcomers to Rust

 You're encouraged to start solving problems without hesitation.
 However, if you don't feel comforable jumping into the hackathon's projects right away, you can start by learning the fundamentals of Rust first.
 See [this](https://discord.com/channels/1090234243566817352/1164384007962755112/1164388726701555854) message in the Discord server of Calgary Rust.